jobisoft/webext-support/docs/inner-html.md

 renderExternalMarkup('https://example.com/feed-entry.html');
 ```

-This combination provides a controlled, review-friendly way to render external HTML safely within Thunderbird extensions.
-In the future, browsers will support built-in sanitization for insertAdjacentHTML() via the [Sanitizer API](https://developer.mozilla.org/en-US/docs/Web/API/Sanitizer), but for now, using DOMPurify() remains necessary.
+This combination provides a controlled way to render external HTML safely within Thunderbird extensions.
+In the future, browsers will support built-in sanitization for `insertAdjacentHTML()` via the [Sanitizer API](https://developer.mozilla.org/en-US/docs/Web/API/Sanitizer), but for now, using `DOMPurify()` remains necessary.